avatar

 News

-09/12/24 - I received funding from the UofSC Graduate School to present my paper “Anthropomorphism Mediates the Algorithm Outrage Deficit” at the 65th meeting of the Psychonomic Society in New Yark City.
+09/12/24 - I received funding from the UofSC Graduate School to present my paper “Anthropomorphism Mediates the Algorithm Outrage Deficit” at the 65th meeting of the Psychonomic Society in New York City.

 07/02/24 - I received the NSF Linguistics Program’s Doctoral Dissertation Improvement Research Grant.